joshcrain/joshcrain.io/notes/2020/love-bears-all-things.md

 ---
-pageTitle: Love Bears All Things
+title: Love Bears All Things
 tags: ['notes','illustration']
-metaDescription: A year ago for Valentine’s Day I made a couple bears in love.
+description: A year ago for Valentine’s Day I made a couple bears in love.
 Illustration in CSS and HTML is completely unnecessary—but fun!
 date: 2020-02-14

 ---